Annual Review 2023-24

 Independent Chair

-Appointed Independent Chair of the Australian Financial Complaints Authority on 15 May 2021, Professor John Pollaers OAM is an eminent international Chair, Chief Executive and Non-executive Director.
-John brings unique experience and insights to his role at AFCA, gained in his many years as a distinguished leader across a range of multi-dimensional and complex industries, including consumer products and advanced manufacturing.
+Appointed Independent Chair of AFCA on 15 May 2021, Professor John Pollaers (Medal of the Order of Australia (OAM)) is an eminent international Chair, Chief Executive and Non-Executive Director.
+John brings a unique set of experience and insights to his role at AFCA, gained in his many years as a distinguished leader across a range of multi-dimensional and complex industries including consumer products and advanced manufacturing.
 He has been chief executive and director of major companies, including Foster’s Group Limited and Pacific Brands, where he regenerated the company culture and was recognised as further simplifying the business model and successfully driving performance of key functions.

 Socially minded, John thrives on contributing to much needed debates on a range of issues facing society.
-He speaks widely on the issues of skills development, the imperatives of 21st-century global business, and the necessity of building meaningful collaboration between research and industry.
-He is also driven by a passion to harness the benefits of technology and data to make radical, positive change to communities and industries to improve our society.
+He speaks widely on the issues of skills development, the imperatives of 21st Century global business, and the necessity of building meaningful collaboration between research and industry.
+John is also driven by a passion to harness the benefits of technology and data to make radical, positive change to communities and industries to improve our society.

 Directors with consumer experience